GregorSondermeier/vv-imageslider/readme.txt

 == Changelog ==

+= 0.3 (2015-05-21) =
+* optimized calculation of left rule of the ul: it is now being done on demand instead of on every image load
+* generally made options given by data attributes stronger than options given within jQuery constructor
+* height is now being set correctly for each image, too
+* added basic mobile support: the triggers are not shown and the images change with swipe events
+* added option "firstSlide"

 = 0.2 (2015-05-16) =
 * renamed the existing mode from 'scrolling' to 'flow'
 * introduced a new mode called 'step'